 A final examination will be held covering course material presented after the midterm exam.
 The format of the exam is TBD.
+The final exam will be due on May 12, 2017 at 11:59PM.

 Grading:

 Students will be evaluated in the following areas: